 Overcoming the time zone challenge required much of the supervisor from our team.
 Over the course of the six-month planning period, he would spend many long days planning from his office in Bangalore, working well into the night coordinating with local partners in Spain, and even calling many hotels and other venues himself to ensure that all the arrangements were in place.

 Since the overarching goal of the incentive trip was to provide an unforgettable experience, our supervisor proposed taking a risk.
 While several of the meals would be of familiar Indian cuisine served in a traditional buffet style, one night would feature local cuisine in a sit-down style with food brought to the table by servers.
 For 400 guests, this would involve a serious level of organizational effort.
-In the end, this effort paid off, impressing the guests with local flavors and an unforgettable culinary experience.
+Ultimately, this approach successfully balanced familiarity with discovery, delivering a memorable culinary experience for a large corporate group.

 After negotiating with several candidates, we invited speakers like American author and long-distance swimmer Diana Nyad, who gave an inspiring talk about her athletic endeavors; Indian actor and filmmaker Ranganathan Madhavan, who spoke about his experiences in the film industry; and award-winning teacher, scholar and global advisor, Behnam Tabrizi, known as one of the world’s foremost experts in organizational transformation.

-JTB India was able to draw from all the resources the JTB Group had to offer to make Postman’s dreams about an extravagant MICE event a reality.
+JTB India leveraged the full resources of the JTB Group to successfully deliver a large-scale, high-impact global MICE event for Postman.
 The project for Postman showcased what’s possible with the extensive experience, global presence, and attention to detail that we can bring to bear for MICE events.

 For companies seeking a reliable and capable partner for their MICE-related services, JTB’s track record and commitment to excellence make us an outstanding choice.